AngieKoki/id-finder/README.md

 No Known Bugs or dependencies

 ## BDD
+### Feature: File Button
+### Description
+As a user
+I want to click the find button
+So that I can file a document lost

+### Scenarios
+#### File button clicked:

+1. Given the file button is clicked
+2.    and document type is selected
+3.    and ID details are filed
+4.    and location is inputted
+5. When the user clicks on Submit
+6. Then the nearest drop off point is suggested
+7. And a feedback modal pops up to rate the service

 ### Feature: Find Button
 ### Description
 As a user
-I want to fill in a form
+I want to click the find button
-So that I can send a message to Delani Studio
+So that I can find a lost document

 ### Scenarios
-#### Name, email and message inputted:
+#### Find button clicked:

-1. Given the name is inputted
+1. Given the find button is clicked
-2.    and email is inputted
+2.    and document type is selected
-3.    and message is inputted
+3.    and ID details are filed: name and ID number
 4. When the user clicks on Submit
-5. Then a thank you message pops up.

-#### Invalid email inputted:
+5. Then an alert modal is generated if match has been found or not

+#### Match found:

+1. Given a match is found
+2. Then an alert modal is generated showing the pickup center
+3. And the contact details of that center with opening hours are shown
+4. A feedback modal pops up to rate the services

+#### Match NOT found:

-1. Given the email inputted is invalid
+1. Given a match is not found
-2. When the user clicks on Submit
-3. Then the application generates an error message to input a valid email address

-#### No input in any field:

-1. Given no input in any field
-2. When the user clicks on Submit
-3. Then the application generates an error message to fill in the necessary fields
+2. Then an alert modal is generated showing match not found
+3. And the user is prompted to leave their contact details
+4. A feedback modal pops up to rate the services

 ## Technologies used
 *HTML